 In fact, it is the US Army that inflicts all the damage on the city of Remagen, just as it had on cities in France before it.
 In films like Saving Private Ryan and Band of Brothers, this was almost totally overlooked and with viewers’ attention carefully guided away.
 In short, for the mainstream war film: if the Germans caused the damage, show it explicitly and exaggerate, but if the Americans caused the damage, at most imply it, but probably just ignore it.

 A slightly more recent example of this last point is the film Red Tails from 2012.
 In the opening scene, a squadron of Luftwaffe fighters intercepts a massive flight of US bombers.
 The Germans fly skillfully in and out and around the flight picking off a few bombers.
-The scene heavily focuses on the sufferings of US crewmen, while menacingly portraying the Germans planes.
+The scene heavily focuses on the sufferings of US crewmen, while menacingly portraying the German fighter planes.
 Only the Luftwaffe flight leader is shown in person, briefly as he ominously gives the order to attack, and he even has a stereotypical dueling scar across his face.
 What is not shown and is only implied is where that huge bomber flight was heading and the catastrophic damage that it would do.
 If one manages to imagine that, then the menacing Germans suddenly become devoted defenders of their country.
 Of course, this perspective is never shown in most movies.

 The Bridge at Remagen is a rare exception, though still lacks the courage to show the SS in a truly accurate way.
 The Waffen SS is absent from the film, but there are black uniformed (a typical movie mistake) SS men who act as a ruthless political enforcement machine much like the Soviet Commissars.
 This conflation of SS and NKVD is yet another typical movie mistake.
 The SS was drastically different from any Soviet or Allied organization.
 Seeing that the filmmakers took the route of “fictionalized portrayal,” they could have inserted some Waffen SS men into the mix whether they were present at the actual battle or not.
 This would actually realistically account for the presence of the previously mentioned Poles and Russians, since practically all of the foreign volunteers in German military service were in the Waffen SS.
 This would also show the SS in a much more realistic way and would have been a fair use of creative license within a film.

-The film was shot in Communist Czechoslovakia and the expansive foreign production was likely to have been closely monitored, thus certain Marxist myths, such as that of the purely evil SS, had to be upheld.
+However, since the film was shot in Communist Czechoslovakia and the expansive foreign production was likely to have been closely monitored, thus certain Marxist myths, such as that of the purely evil SS, had to be upheld.
 It may also be that for this reason SS presence in the film was kept to a minimum.